Relocation Guide

 • Engage in local events, markets, and neighbourhood initiatives

-• Understand that punctuality is flexible in informal situations
+• Understand that punctuality may be more flexible in informal situations

-The pace of life tends to be relaxed, with a focus on food, family, and social connection.
-Lunch and dinner times are later than in northern Europe, and longer midday breaks remain common in smaller towns.
+The pace of life can feel slower than in some northern European countries, with a strong focus on food, family, and social connection.
+Meal times are often later, and longer midday breaks may still be found in smaller towns.

 Friends enjoying a boat ride on the Tagus River in Lisbon